 The mounting surface for the adapter plate (>>> Fig. 6-6) must be machined and of an appropriate quality.
-The adapter plate is fastened to the mounting base with the KR 6 hole pattern with 3 Allen screws.
+The adapter plate is fastened to the mounting base with the KR 6 hole pattern with 3 hexagon bolts.
 2 pins are used for centering.
-For fastening the robot to the adapter platte, the "machine frame mounting" assembly with 3 hexagon bolts is required, together with 2 locating pins for centering.
+The robot is fastened to the adapter platte using 4 Allen screws.
+2 locating pins are used for centering.